BridgeMindDocs

 Step 4: Create Your First Project

 With BridgeMCP connected, your agent now has access to BridgeMind tools.
-Ask your agent to create a project:
+Projects are how you organize work — think of them as folders that hold tasks for your agent.
+Ask your agent to create one:

 "Create a new BridgeMind project called 'My First App' with a description of 'A starter project to learn vibe coding.'"